Pannoniae/rex/scripting/local_and_target.md

 end_monitor
 ```

+In an event, `local` is the actor and `target` is the other side.
+For `GeneralAssaultsResidence` that makes `local` the attacking faction and `target` the defending one.
+Settlement arguments split the same way: `local` is the event's settlement and `target` the other settlement involved.

-`local` is the event's actor (the attacker here). `target` is the event's target (the defender).
-Same with settlements.
-Characters only get `local`, because no event has a "target character" yet, so writing `target` in a character slot logs an error and skips the line.
+Characters only get `local`.
+No event tracks a target character yet, so writing `target` in a character argument logs an error and skips the line.

-Outside an event, like in the dev console or in scripts that run at game start, `local` falls back to the UI: your faction, the last settlement you clicked, the last character you clicked. `target` has no fallback.
-It just fails.
+Outside an event, in the dev console or in scripts that run at game start, `local` falls back to whatever the UI has selected: your faction, the last settlement you clicked, the last character you clicked. `target` has no such fallback, so using it outside an event logs an error and skips the line.

 Three things this doesn't help with:

-- Regions. `freeze_recruit_pool` is the only command that takes a region, and no event tracks a "current region".
-Spell out the region name.
+- Regions have no shorthand. `freeze_recruit_pool` is the only command that takes a region, and no event tracks a current region, so there is nothing for `local` to resolve to.
+Name the region directly.
-- Faction lists, like the `factions { ... }` block in `historic_event`.
-You can only use one faction name, not a set.
-Use `all` or list factions explicitly.
+- Faction lists, like the `factions { ... }` block in `historic_event`, take a set of factions rather than one. `local` only ever resolves to a single faction, so it cannot fill a list.
+Use `all`, or list the factions explicitly.
-- `sub_faction` inside `spawn_army`.
-The value bakes at parse time, so writing `local` there does nothing.
+- `sub_faction` inside `spawn_army` is read once, when the script file is first parsed, long before any event fires. `local` has nothing to resolve to that early, so it does nothing there.